nadrane/blog/source/_posts/build-your-own-regex.md

 ```

 `matchQuestion` needs to handle two cases:
-1. Where the character before the `?` is not matched but the rest of the text matches the remainder of the pattern
+1. Where the character before the `?` is not matched but the text matches the remainder of the pattern
-2. Where the character before the `?` is matched and the rest of the text matches the remainder of the pattern.
+2. Where the character before the `?` is matched and the rest of the text (minus the 1 matched character) matches the remainder of the pattern.

 If either of these cases is truthy, then `matchQuestion` can return `true`.

 Let's consider the first case.
-How do we see if the text matches everything in the pattern except the `_?` syntax?
+How do we check if the text matches everything in the pattern except the `_?` syntax?
+In order words, how do we see if the character appears 0 times?
 Simple.
 We strip 2 characters off the pattern and invoke the match function.
 The first character is the one that might be present and the second is the `?` itself.

 ```js
 function matchQuestion(pattern, text) {